brisbane-healer/brisbane-healer.github.io/_posts/2019-01-24-powerful-things-markdown-editor.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title: Pranic Healing
-author: sal
+author: bryna
-categories: [ Jekyll, tutorial ]
+categories:
+- pranic
+- healing
+- brisbane
 image: assets/images/4.jpg
-tags: [featured]
+tags:
+- featured

 ---
 There are lots of powerful things you can do with the Markdown editor